szczyglis-dev/ultimate-chain-parser/README.md

   echo $result;
 ```

-## Live example:
+## Live example

-Go to https://szczyglis.dev/ultimate-chain-parser and run online demo or run **example.php** included in package to open AJAX-based demo with chain configurator in real-time mode.
-On the page that you see on the screen, you will see the options described - each of them you will be able to use when manually configuring the chain:
+Go to https://szczyglis.dev/ultimate-chain-parser to run the online demo, or run **example.php** included in the package to open the AJAX-based demo with the chain configurator in real-time mode.
+On the page that you see on the screen, you will find the described options, each of which you will be able to use when manually configuring the chain:

-### Adding elements to chain:
+### Adding Elements to the Chain

-**Manualy adding elements to chain is very easy:**
+**Manually adding elements to the chain is very easy:**

 ```php
   $parser = new ChainParser();